acm-uiuc/twitter-sentiment/README.md

 The DevKit is also required to install some of the gems described below

-### Install the necessary gems
+### 2. Install the necessary gems
-######(don't worry, `#` is a legitimate bash/zsh comment so you can still copy-paste)

-	gem install rake 			# Ruby Make - build tool gem install yard 			# YARDoc docuementation generator gem install yajl-ruby		# Fastest JSON parser this side of the atlantic gem install cucumber		# Cucumber BDD/TDD test suite gem install tweetstream		# Ruby wrapper for Twitter Streaming API gem install twitter			# Ruby wrapper for Twitter RESTful API gem install face			# Ruby wrapper for Face (recognition) API gem install paint			# Ruby pretty colorful console output gem install progressbar		# Ruby pretty console progress bars gem install linguistics		# Linguistics methods

-We will move this to a RubyGem when development is further down the road to make these dependencies more easily fulfilled.
+    gem install bundler
+    bundle install
+    bundle exec ./app.rb

 Directory Structure
 -------------------

+`lib/` is where the bulk of the code lies.
+It is all of the library files used by our app.rb.

+- `twitter-sentiment/`: libraries in our namespace.

+	- `input/`: libraries that contact the outside world via APIs (generally).

+	- `output/`: libraries that send data outward.

+	- `parser/`: libraries that get data form inputs, parse them, and give weights to be aggregated.

+	- `prefs/`: preferences and constants to be used by any of the aforementioned libraries/files.

 `dict/` contains the collection of dictionaries (bag of words, or BoW) being used for sentiment analysis.

-`lib/` contains the generalized libraries used by our toolkit.

 `research/` is a general placeholder for interesting papers and potential BoWs.